Brightlingsea: Brightlingsea Open Air Swimming Pool

+Governance

+There are three tiers of local government covering Brightlingsea, at parish (town), district and county level: Brightlingsea Town Council, Tendring District Council, and Essex County Council.
+The town council is based at the Parish Hall on Victoria Place.

+Administrative history

+Brightlingsea was an ancient parish in the Tendring Hundred of Essex.
+When elected parish and district councils were established under the Local Government Act 1894, Brightlingsea was initially given a parish council and included in the Tendring Rural District.
+Shortly afterwards, in 1896, the parish was converted into an urban district.

+Brightlingsea Urban District was abolished in 1974.
+The area became part of the new district of Tendring.
+A successor parish called Brightlingsea was created covering the area of the former urban district, with its parish council taking the name Brightlingsea Town Council.

 Transport

-The Wivenhoe and Brightlingsea railway opened in 1866 and was a branch line that operated rail services from the nearby town of Wivenhoe into the town centre of Brightlingsea.
+The Wivenhoe and Brightlingsea Railway opened in 1866 and was a branch line that operated rail services from the nearby town of Wivenhoe into the town centre of Brightlingsea.

-The service, unfortunately, fell victim to the Beeching cuts in the 1960s and was eventually axed in 1964 supposedly prompted by the high maintenance costs of the swing bridge over Alresford Creek, which was necessary to allow boat traffic to the many sand and gravel pits in the area.
+The service fell victim to the Beeching cuts in the 1960s and was eventually axed in 1964 supposedly prompted by the high maintenance costs of the swing bridge over Alresford Creek, which was necessary to allow boat traffic to the many sand and gravel pits in the area.
 Subsequently, the swing bridge was removed and today (December 2020) only the stone supports survive.

 Brightlingsea railway station was located on the southern side of Lower Park Road where the town's community centre now sits.
 It stayed in place for four years after the railway's closure until it was destroyed by fire in 1968.

 Being almost totally surrounded by the Colne Estuary, Brightlingsea Creek & salt marsh, Brightlingsea's road links are unusually limited for a town of its size, with only one road linking the town with the outside.
 During the North Sea Flood of 1953 Brightlingsea was cut off from the outside, though the town itself was not as severely affected as some neighbouring communities.